bregydoc/HUMO/README.md

 # HUMO
 ## HUMO = Human Utec Middle (O)Internet
-Unofficial API for UTEC EDU system (It works so slow as the original) It's a alpha preview, you can read the main code (humo.py) It isn't UMA, It's HUMO!
+Unofficial API for UTEC EDU system (It works so slow as the original).
+It's a alpha preview, you can read the main code (humo.py).
+> It isn't UMA, It's HUMO!